raphaelvalentin/golang_to_python/README.md

 Finally, creating a module using golang for python can just re-become simple and clean!

-This simple example has been tested with
+These simple examples have been tested with

 * ubuntu-gnome
 * golang = 1.9 (not tested with previous version, but get some issues with golang 1.6)